bbenligiray/api3-contracts/docs/contracts/hashregistry.md

 ## Inheriting HashRegistry

 HashRegistry allows its users to derive the hash types with any arbitrary convention.
-If the user or inheriting contracts desire the hash types to be domain-specific they can enforce them to be so.
+If the user or inheriting contracts desire the hash types to be domain-specific, they can enforce them to be so.
 For example

 ```sol